yapb/docs/docs/configuring.rst

 Weapon Priorities
 -----------------------------
-This tables stores the Weapon Priorities of the Bots depending on Personality (it affects buying & picking up better weapons from the ground).
+This table stores the Weapon Priorities of the Bots depending on Personality (it affects buying & picking up better weapons from the ground).

 Numbering of the weapons::